keybase/bot-sshca/README.md

 channel name, the name of the bot, etc).
 When keybaseca stops, it deletes all of the client config files.

-kssh reads the client config file in order to determine how to interact with a bot. kssh does not have any user controlled config files.
+kssh reads the client config file in order to determine how to interact with a bot. kssh does not have any user controlled configuration.
 It does have one local config file stored in `~/.ssh/cssh.cache` that is used to store the default team if the `--set-default-team` flag is set.
 This config file is not meant to be manually edited and is only meant to be interacted with via the `--set-default-team` and `--clear-default-team` flags.